Brooklyn Museum: Arts of Africa

 The oldest acquisitions in the African art collection were collected by the museum in 1900, shortly after the museum's founding.
 The collection was expanded in 1922 with items originating largely in what is now the Democratic Republic of the Congo.
-In 1923 the museum hosted one of the first exhibitions of African art in the United States.
+The next year, the museum hosted one of the first exhibitions of African art in the United States.

-With more than 5,000 items in its collection, the Brooklyn Museum boasts one of the largest collections of African art in any American art museum.
-Although the title of the collection suggests that it includes art from all of the African continent, works from Africa are sub-categorized among a number of collections.
-Sub-Saharan art from West and Central Africa are collected under the banner of African Art, while North African and Egyptian art works are grouped with the Islamic and Egyptian art collections, respectively.

-The African art collection covers 2,500 years of human history and includes sculpture, jewellery, masks, and religious artifacts from more than 100 African cultures.
+The Brooklyn Museum's African art collection includes more than 6,000 objects.
+The African art collection covers 2,500 years of human history and includes sculpture, jewelry, masks, and religious artifacts from more than 100 African cultures.
 Noteworthy items in this collection include a carved ndop figure of a Kuba king, believed to be among the oldest extant ndop carvings, and a Lulua mother-and-child figure.

 In 2018, the museum drew criticism from groups including Decolonize This Place for its hiring of a white woman as Consulting Curator of African Arts.

 Selections from the African collection

 Arts of the Pacific Islands

 The museum's collection of Pacific Islands art began in 1900 with the acquisition of 100 wooden figures and shadow puppets from New Guinea and the Dutch East Indies (now Indonesia); since that base, the collection has grown to encompass close to 5,000 works.
 Art in this collection is sourced to numerous Pacific and Indian Ocean islands including Hawaii and New Zealand, as well as less-populous islands such as Rapa Nui and Vanuatu.
 Many of the Marquesan items in the collection were acquired by the museum from famed Norwegian explorer Thor Heyerdahl.

 Art objects in this collection are crafted from a wide variety of materials.
-The museum lists "coconut fiber, feathers, shells, clay, bone, human hair, wood, moss, and spider webs" as among the materials used to make artworks that include masks, tapa cloths, sculpture, and jewellery.
+The museum lists "coconut fiber, feathers, shells, clay, bone, human hair, wood, moss, and spider webs" as among the materials used to make artworks that include masks, tapa cloths, sculpture, and jewelry.